 Rob Ryndak’s writing is a potpourri of style and influences, shaped by the decades-long marriage of jazz with the tropics as well as Ryndak’s own curious rise to musicianship through seminary.
 His compositions combine pop along with jazz and latin rhythms to create melodies that—as jazz journalist Dave Helland writes—“tug at your ears while the grooves push at your feet.”
 Ryndak’s music is autobiographical and draws inspiration from not only his head and heart, but his family, friends, and the places he has visited.
 His musical influences also come from Dave Brubeck, Miles Davis, Poncho Sanchez, Antonio Carlos Jobim, Miriam Makeba, Bob Marley, Joe Sample, Horace Silver as well as the classical, R&B, and rock genres. *

-In the recording of his jazz work, Ryndak has compiled five albums of originals.
+In the recording of his jazz work, Ryndak has compiled six albums of originals.
 A Reason to Smile (2006), his first album with Pacific Coast Jazz, Boundless (2000), Stay With It (1998), and his debut album Moving Forward (1996) all on the Southport label.
-His fifth album, A Wonderful Thing, was released in January 2013 on the Pacific Coast Jazz label.
-A classical recording of his solo piano compositions is currently in the planning stages.
+His fifth album, A Wonderful Thing, was released in January 2013.
+His most recent recording, Gratitude was released in June 2019.
+Both on the Pacific Coast Jazz label.
+His seventh recording of jazz tunes is scheduled to be released the Summer of 2023.

 Although different in their own right, each jazz album highlights Ryndak’s melodic simplicity despite the variety of styles and rhythms he uses to create music.
 All of which leads to heart felt improvisation and forces his ensemble members to rely on their gut instinct more than habits.
 Rob’s lyrical melodies are, more often than not, brought to life through a blend of strong percussion with flute, trumpet and/or sax.